viral.app

 Open Tracking Options to track creator accounts, add individual videos, and control when data refreshes.

-Tracking Options is where you manage tracked accounts, individual videos, sync status, hashtag filters, exclusions, and tracking limits.
+Tracking Options is where you manage tracked accounts, individual videos, sync status, exclusions, and tracking limits.

 Track accounts